 Equator™ 500 gauging system

-New Renishaw Equator™ 500 – intelligent process control for larger parts with all the benefits of the proven Equator 300 gauging system
+Renishaw's Equator™ 500 – versatile shopfloor gauging and intelligent process control for larger parts

-The new larger Equator 500 system now enables the gauging of larger parts, with a working volume of 500 mm in diameter and up to 400 mm in height.
+The larger Equator 500 system enables the gauging of larger parts, with a working volume of 500 mm in diameter and up to 400 mm in height.

 Both Equator 300 and 500 gauging systems are accurate between a range of 5 ºC and 50 ºC at any rate of temperature change, and are capable of scanning speeds in excess of 200 mm/s.